-The RailAITM autonomous inspection system delivers highly accurate rail infrastructure data, providing insight into current asset health and, through modeling predictive maintenance options, allowing near-term and out-year maintenance plans to be evaluated for minimum risk at lowest cost.
+The RailAI® autonomous inspection system delivers highly accurate rail infrastructure data, providing insight into current asset health.
+AssetAITM models future asset health providing predictive maintenance options, allowing near-term and out-year maintenance plans to be evaluated for minimum risk at lowest cost.

 At a Glance